Course overview: Understanding LMs#

-The course “Understanding LLMs”, taught at Uni Tübingen, focuses on Large Language Models (LLMs) like GPT-x or LLama.
-It covers topics that will equip participants with a better conceptual and practical understanding of what LLMs are, how they work, and how to understand them.
-In the course, we will look (among others) at LLM architecture, training & fine-tuning, prompting, mechanistic interpretability of LLMs, LLM agents and different evaluation methods.
-Participants will be offered both a technical perspective and encouraged to critically think about important topics relevant to cognitive science and society in the context of LLMs.
+This course deals with language models (LMs), in particular (but not exclusively so) on transformer-based language models like GPT-x or LLama.
+It covers topics that will equip participants with a better conceptual and practical understanding of what LMs are, how they work, and how to understand them.
+In the course, we will look (among others) at LM architectures, training & fine-tuning, prompting, mechanistic interpretability of LMs, LM agents and different evaluation methods.
+Participants will be offered both a technical perspective and encouraged to critically think about important topics relevant to cognitive science and society in the context of LMs.

 Intended audience#